lblod/dm-count-report-generation-service/README.md

 Contains a list of harvester SPARQL endpoints for the last harvested task

 * `"periodic-function-invocation-times"`:
 An object modeling a record.
 The key needs to be a name of a data monitoring function and the value is another object containing a time and a comma separated list of days.
 The service will create periodic job templates automatically when they are not present in accordance with these definitions.
 When they are already present the microservice will NOT change them because they are ment to be changed by updating the job records using a delta message.
 Delta message processing has not been developed yet.
-You'll need to pass values for the keys `time` and `days`. `time` requires a valid formatted time `HH:mm` (interpreted as time of the day in the local timezone).
+You'll need to pass values for the keys `time` and `days`. `time` requires a valid formatted time `"HH:mm"` (e.g. `"10:00"` interpreted as time of the day in the local timezone).
 The `days` requires a string with is a comma separated list of weekdays.

 There is a JSON schema so you should not make any mistaktes.
 If you do mess up the schema though the program will crash on startup and you'll get a slap on the wrist.
 If I messed up the schema please let me know.